 Why Is My Child Too Friendly with Strangers?

-You’re here because you’re not comfortable with the way your child familiarizes with strangers.
+You’re here because you’re uncomfortable with how your child familiarizes themself with strangers.

 And you need to know why it is happening or how to correct it.